Slideshow776/Blip-Blop/README.md

 * Leaderboards in Android Game: https://developers.google.com/games/services/android/leaderboards
 * Google Play Services for Libgdx: https://stackoverflow.com/questions/48135531/signinsilently-failure-when-trying-to-sign-in-to-googleplay-game-services-w/48135617#48135617
 * Implementing and using an interface for cross-platform usability: https://github.com/libgdx/libgdx/wiki/Interfacing-with-platform-specific-code
-* The SHA-1 fingerprint is your general android development environment key found in `C:\Users\Sandra Moen\.android\debug.keystore`.
+* The SHA-1 fingerprint is your general android development environment key found in `C:\Users\[user name]\.android\debug.keystore`.
 To get the SHA-1 run `$keytool -list -v -keystore .\debug.keystore`, this is to be used in both `https://play.google.com/console` and `https://console.cloud.google.com`.
 * How to implement [achievements in Android games](https://developers.google.com/games/services/android/achievements).

 ## LibGDX sound